hosealeonardo18/ankasa-backend/README.md

 Tired with your daily life and need a quick vacation to another city and / or country?
 Worry not, Ankasa will help you find a flight ticket to any popular destination in the world.
 Start creating an account to buy you and your family a ticket to Bali, you can use a filter to get the cheapest and most comfortable flight there is to maximize your holiday plan.
 This project was done in a team.

-Ankasa-backend is a RESTful API backend for interfacing ankasa relational database and providing API for ankasa frontend.

 ## Built With

 These are the libraries and service used for building this backend API